AvinashSubhash/progate_project/README.md

 1.Pressing the Login button open a popup window asking email and password.

-2.Clicking on the Signup link below the Login button will take you to the Signup page
+2.Clicking on the Signup link below the Login button(in popup window) will take you to the Signup page

 NOTE:- Please do download all the files including image files as all the features added in this webpage are offline